 A college degree paves the way for employment, increased income, and financial stability.
 It also leaves nearly 62% of graduates with student loan debt.

 Loans are the only way many students can afford a college education.
 Americans owe a collective $1.6 trillion in student loan debt, with the average debt being about $30,000 .

-Applying for student loans, or even knowing where to start, can be an arduous process.
-We’ve broken down the types of loans, programs and repayment options to help you get the most out of your money and your education.
+Applying for different types of student loans, or even knowing where to start, can be an arduous process.
+We’ve broken down the types of loans, programs, and repayment options to help you get the most out of your money and your education.